m-ld/m-ld-gateway/doc/uuid-subdomains.md

+---
+layout: page.liquid
+title: uuid subdomains
+---

 [//]: # (cURLs in this file are generated from the .http file using http-client.env.json)

 # Using UUID Subdomains

 UUID subdomains are _unmanaged_ by the Gateway, and are not backed up.
 The Gateway provides a message relay to allow clones on the subdomain to communicate.

-To use UUID subdomains, you first need [an account](accounts.md).
+To use UUID subdomains, you first need [an account](accounts).

 - If you are using the **m-ld** cloud Gateway, you can get started with the `public` account, which is already enabled for UUID subdomains and anonymous authentication (so you can skip the following step).
 - If your Gateway is self-hosted, you can get started with the _root_ account, which was created when the Gateway was first deployed.

 ## enabling UUID domains

-By default, a Gateway account only allows [named subdomains](named-subdomains.md).
+By default, a Gateway account only allows [named subdomains](named-subdomains).
 To enable UUID subdomains for an account:

 ```curl
 curl -X PATCH --location "https://≪gateway≫/api/v1/user/≪account name≫" \